fcbg-platforms/lsl-eego/README.md

 sudo service udev restart
 ```

+## Compilation
+A .pro file can be found to create the makefile using Qt Creator.
+The C++ boost lib is required.

 ## Usage
 1. Select the CAP ID by looking directly on the cap you have.
 If unusual montages, choose No labels options; it will display Ch1,..., ChX in the data.